Ruffles Logo

 The brand started working with well-known athletes and celebrities in 2015 to promote its products.

 The “Crispy Fries” brand of potato sticks, which imitate the flavor and texture of French fries, was introduced in 2016.
-This product provides a quick and easy snack option for those who enjoy fast food.
+This product offers a quick, easy snack for those who enjoy fast food.

-In 2017, the well-known Canadian taste “All Dressed”—which combines barbecue, sour cream, onion, salt, and vinegar flavors—was introduced to the American market.
+In 2017, the well-known Canadian flavor “All Dressed,” which combines barbecue, sour cream, onion, salt, and vinegar, was introduced to the American market.
 This growth showed the brand’s dedication to bringing flavors worldwide.

-2018, a limited edition of chips created in association with NBA player Anthony Davis was released.
+In 2018, a limited-edition chip created in association with NBA player Anthony Davis was released.
 The athlete’s favorite foods inspired the distinctive shape and flavor of the “Ridge Tops” chips.

 In response to the rising demand for spicy snacks, “Flamin’ Hot,” a fiery take on the traditional ridged chip, was introduced in 2019.
 Young folks instantly took a liking to this rendition.